bandrewss/PHYS333-MusicBox/README.md

 Have a third knob to move songs up and down octaves.
 All notes would have to be recomputed or scaled (to be determined).

-#### Fall back:
-If interrupt handling proves too difficult, do all computation between songs.

 #### Hardware Requirements:
 * Arduino
-* Speaker
+* Speaker or Passive Buzzer
-* LCD Display + optional I2C
+* LCD Display with I2C Interface Board
-* Components for high pass filter (to be determined)
+* Components for High Pass Filter (optional)
 * etc wires